prody/ProDy-website/tutorials/clustenmd_tutorial/clustenmd.rst

    ``n_confs`` : Number of new conformers generated from each parent conformer (default is 50).

-   ``rmsds`` : RMSD :math:`(\mathring{A})` of new conformers with respect to the parent (default is 1.0).
+   ``rmsd`` : RMSD :math:`(\mathring{A})` of new conformers with respect to the parent (default is 1.0).

    ``v1`` : Full enumeration of ANM modes, which is used in the original ClustENM method (default is False; see below).

-   In the current ClustENMD version, ANM sampling is done randomly by the ProDy method ``sampleModes``, where the RMSD value corresponds to the average RMSD of the new conformers with respect to the parent conformer.
+   In the current ClustENMD version, ANM sampling is done randomly by the ProDy method ``sampleModes``, where the ``rmsd`` value corresponds to the average RMSD of the new conformers with respect to the parent conformer.
 As the bigger RMSD value yields larger excursions from the parent, the user should be cautious on increasing its value.

-In contrast the original ClustENM [KD16]_ uses the full enumeration (all possible combinations) of ANM modes with fixed maximum RMSD, which can be enabled by setting ``v1=True``.
+   In contrast, the original ClustENM [KD16]_ uses the full enumeration (all possible combinations) of ANM modes with fixed maximum RMSD, which can be enabled by setting ``v1=True``.

    In both cases, we suggest using the first 3 to 5 global modes as they are known to facilitate the conformational transitions.

+   The ``rmsd`` parameter can be not only set to a single value across the generations, but also provided exclusive to each generation as a tuple, e.g., ``rmsd=(1.0, 1.5, 1.5)``.

 2. **Clustering:**